Siouxsie and the Banshees: Legacy

 The Banshees continue to influence younger musicians.
 Singer James Murphy was marked by certain Banshees albums during his childhood.
 His band LCD Soundsystem covered "Slowdive" as a B-side to the single "Disco Infiltrator".
 The Beta Band sampled "Painted Bird" on their track "Liquid Bird" from the Heroes to Zeros album.
 TV on the Radio said that they have always tried to make a song that begins like "Kiss Them for Me" where all of a sudden, there's an "element of surprise" with "a giant drum coming in".
 Santigold based one of her songs around the music of "Red Light". "'My Superman' is an interpolation of 'Red Light'".
 Indie folk group DeVotchKa covered the ballad "The Last Beat of My Heart" at the suggestion of Arcade Fire singer Win Butler; it was released on the Curse Your Little Heart EP.
 Gossip named the Banshees as one of their major influences during the promotion of their single "Heavy Cross".
 British indie band Bloc Party took inspiration from "Peek-a-Boo" and their singer Kele Okereke stated about that Banshees' single: "it sounded like nothing else on this planet.
 This is ... a pop song that they put out in the middle of their career ... to me it sounded like the most current but most futuristic bit of guitar-pop music I've heard".
 A Perfect Circle's Billy Howerdel said that the Banshees were "top three favorite bands for me".
 The Weeknd sampled different parts of "Happy House" for his song "House of Balloons", and also used the chorus of the initial version.

+Barney Hoskyns of NME said that "Siouxsie and the Banshees are one of the great British bands of all time."

 In 2022, guitarists John Frusciante, Johnny Marr, and Ed O'Brien gave interviews for a book about John McGeoch, particularly his work with the Banshees.
-The Light Pours Out Of Me: The Authorised Biography Of John McGeoch was released in April on Omnibus Press.
-It also included new interviews with Siouxsie and Severin.
+The Light Pours Out Of Me: The Authorised Biography Of John McGeoch was published by Omnibus Press.